Why Are Some CT600 Boxes Empty or Zero? | TinyTax Support

 Loss Periods — Why Most Boxes Are Zero

 If your company made a loss, the CT600 will have very few populated boxes.
 This is correct.
-In a loss period:

-• Box 145 shows your turnover (or Box 190 for property income)
+• Box 145 shows your turnover

-• Box 780 shows the loss amount
+• Box 780 shows the trading loss carried forward

-• Tax boxes (345–365) are all zero because there is no tax to pay
+• Tax boxes are zero (no tax to pay)

 Checking Your Figures Are Correct